Is Vyvanse What You Need?

 What Exactly Is Vyvanse?

 Vyvanse is a stimulant that works on the central nervous system.
 Once taken, the medication slowly becomes dextroamphetamine.
 Dextroamphetamine increases dopamine.
-Dopamine is a chemical in your brain that revolves around the feelings of motivation and reward.
+Dopamine is a chemical in your brain that revolves around feelings of motivation and reward.
 Dopamine makes you experience feelings of pleasure.
+It also plays a role in focus, energy, and attention.
+With that dopamine increase, people with ADHD are able to concentrate and focus on tasks more easily.
+Vyvanse is classified as a schedule II drug by the FDA because it has a high potential for abuse and addiction.

 Vyvanse initiates the dopamine release in your system.
 In short, Vyvanse keeps the dopamine levels up in your body so binge eaters don’t feel a need to compensate with excessive food consumption.

-Crestview Recovery treats all substances of abuse.
+Crestview Recovery treats all manner of mental health issues, including substance use.
 Located in the Pacific Northwest, Crestview caters to this region of the country.
-This location is generally does not have enough help for those who need drug addiction rehabilitation facilities.
+Here are some things to keep in mind about us:

 - Relapse prevention is an important component of care at Crestview